 The Modus HTTP API allows you to securely call and fetch data from an HTTP endpoint.
 It’s similar to the HTTP fetch API used in JavaScript, but with some modifications to work with Hypermode Functions.

 As a security measure, you can only call HTTP endpoints that you defined in your app’s manifest.
-Any attempt to access an arbitrary URL, for a host not defined in your app’s manifest, results in an error.
+Any attempt to access an arbitrary URL, for a connection not defined in your app’s manifest, results in an error.

 Import